• Home

 Finger Print: Princesses and Fairies and 100 Other Magical Creatures

 I remember having this book as a child, and I spent hours upon hours stamping my fingers into a rainbow of ink colors.
-But this book is even more magical than the ones I remember because this book helps you to create your own world of fairies…with the press of your thumb!
-Start with the basic thumbprint fairy.
-Then move on to your dancing, singing, and playing fairies.
+But this book is even more magical than the ones I remember because this book helps you to create your world of fairies…with the press of your thumb!

-Create your own fairy world.
+Create your fairy world.
 You’ll need trees, mushrooms, waterfalls, rainbows, flowers, and the sun.
 This book will also show you how to create a FAIRY PRINCESS and a UNICORN!

-There’s so much more to discover in this wonderful little book that’s full of its own activities.
-Just make sure you have a bunch of different ink colors or watercolors and a cup of water.
+Just make sure you have many different ink colors or watercolors and a cup of water.
 You’ll definitely need a wet paper towel.

 We love things that stretch the imagination of humans of ALL ages while offering up some much-needed WONDER in a sometimes noisy and confusing world.
-As summer approaches, we encourage parents and caregivers to load up on quality books for kids that nurture their creativity like the books we’ve shared above.
+As summer approaches, we encourage parents and caregivers to load up on quality books for kids that nurture their creativity, like the books we’ve shared above.
 Happy reading!

 More Links and Ways to Connect with Audrey Press